-In line with the requirements of the Antarctic Treaty to minimise environmental impact, the Princess Elisabeth station is equipped with a specially designed water treatment unit.
-Inspired by technology developed for the space sector, the two bioreactors and two filtration units will allow the station to treat 100% of its grey and black waters.
+In line with Antarctic Treaty requirements to minimise environmental impacts, Princess Elisabeth Antarctica is equipped with a specially designed water treatment unit.
+Inspired by technology developed for the space sector, the two bioreactors and two filtration units allow the station to treat 100% of its grey and black waters.
 Most of the recycled water, although fit for human consumption, will be reused for other functions.